ansible-collections/dellemc.os10/roles/os10_ntp/README.md

 Example playbook
 ----------------

 This example uses the *os10_ntp* role to set the NTP server, source ip, authentication and broadcast service.
 It creates a *hosts* file with the switch details and corresponding variables.
-The hosts file should define the *ansible_network_os* variable with corresponding Dell EMC networking OS name.
+The hosts file should define the *ansible_network_os* variable with corresponding Dell EMC Networking OS name.
 When the *os10_cfg_generate* variable is set to true, it generates the configuration commands as a .part file in *build_dir* path.
 By default it is set to false.
 The example writes a simple playbook that only references the *os10_ntp* role.

 By including the role, you automatically get access to all of the tasks to configure NTP attributes.
 The sample *host_vars* is for os10.